quadratichq/quadratic/CONTRIBUTING.md

 Thank you for considering contributing to Quadratic, the infinite data science spreadsheet :sparkles:

 **Before contributing**, please respond to the issue you'd like to work on; someone on the team will get in touch to help.
-Alternatively, feel free to reach out to the team via careers@gmail.com to get in touch and discuss contributing.
+Alternatively, feel free to [reach out](https://www.quadratichq.com/contact) to the team to get in touch and discuss contributing.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.